-Each Assistant Professor shall be appraised during his/her fifth year of service as an Assistant Professor (or fifth year of service in combination with other applicable titles that lead to promotion to Associate Professor) unless s/he is proposed for advancement to Associate Professor rank during that year.
+Each Assistant Professor shall be appraised during the fifth year of service as an Assistant Professor (or fifth year of service in combination with other applicable titles that lead to promotion to Associate Professor) unless the faculty member is proposed for advancement to Associate Professor rank during that year.
 This appraisal is mandatory and is intended to comply with the intent of APM 220-83-a.